ls1intum/Artemis/docs/user/exercises/modeling.rst

     .. figure:: modeling/class-diagram-diagram-type.png
               :align: center

-Following screenshot illustrates the second section of the form.
+The following screenshot illustrates the second section of the form.
 It consists of:

 - *Enable automatic assessment suggestions*: Option that determines whether or not to enable assessment suggestions automatically
 - *Problem Statement*: Field to state problem statement of an exercise